Les Halles: Major conversion

-The Forum des Halles, a partially underground multiple story commercial and shopping centre, designed by Claude Vasconi and Georges Pencreac'h, opened at the east end of the site on September 4, 1979 in presence of the Mayor of Paris Jacques Chirac, and was dubbed "the hole of Les Halles", and is considered one of the worst acts of urban vandalism in the 20th century.
+The Forum des Halles, a partially underground multiple story commercial and shopping centre, designed by Claude Vasconi and Georges Pencreac'h, opened at the east end of the site on 4 September 1979 in the presence of the Mayor of Paris Jacques Chirac.
 A public garden covering 4 ha opened in 1986.
-Many of the surrounding streets were pedestrianized, and the park on the top of it became a magnet for drug dealing.
-The place been a national embarrassment ever since, and nearly universally reviled for its mean spirit.

-Paris Les Halles
+Many of the surrounding streets were pedestrianized.

+The demolition of Baltard's market hall structure and the design of the spaces that replaced it proved highly controversial over the subsequent decades.
+The critic Oliver Wainwright called the razing "one of the worst acts of urban vandalism of the century", and that the place became a "national embarrassment" with the park "a magnet for drug dealing".
+Historian Donato Severo called the events "the most violent act ever committed against the heritage of Paris", with architect Lloyd Alter adding that the replacement complex was "nearly universally reviled for its mean spirit".

+21st century redesign

-Châtelet–Les Halles is Paris's busiest rail station, serving 750,000 travelers on an average weekday.
-The buildings and their surroundings have been criticized for their design.
-In 2002 Mayor Bertrand Delanoë announced that the City of Paris would begin public consultations regarding the remodeling of the area, calling Les Halles "a soulless, architecturally bombastic concrete jungle".
+Against that background, in 2002 Mayor Bertrand Delanoë announced that the City of Paris would begin public consultations regarding the remodeling of the area, calling Les Halles "a soulless, architecturally bombastic concrete jungle".

 A design competition for the Forum and gardens was held, with entries from Jean Nouvel, Winy Maas, David Mangin, and Rem Koolhaas.
-Mangin's design for the gardens, which proposed replacing the landscaped mounds and paths of the 1980s design with a simplified pattern of east-west pedestrian promenades and a large central lawn, was selected.
-The plan also includes extending the pedestrianized area further east to include all the streets bordering the gardens.
+Mangin's design for the gardens, which proposed replacing the landscaped mounds and paths of the 1980s design with a simplified pattern of east–west pedestrian promenades and a large central lawn, was selected.
+The plan also included extending the pedestrianized area further east to include all the streets bordering the gardens.
 Another competition was held for the redesign of the Forum.
 Ten teams submitted plans, and the proposal by Patrick Berger and Jacques Anziutti was selected in 2007.
-Their design includes a large undulating glass canopy which will cover the redesigned Forum.
+Their design included a large undulating glass canopy covering the redesigned Forum.
 STIF and RATP began plans for the remodeling of the Châtelet-Les-Halles station in 2007, and the following year Berger and Anziutti were awarded a contract for redesign of the station.

-The station redesign includes new entrances on Rue Berger, Rue Rambuteau, and Place Marguerite de Navarre, an expanded RER concourse, and improved pedestrian circulation.
-Construction began in 2010 on a project which includes the gardens, Forum, and station, to continue through 2016.
-The clients are the City of Paris, RATP, which operates the Paris Metro, and La Société Civile du Forum des Halles de Paris, which operates the Forum.
+The station redesign included new entrances on Rue Berger, Rue Rambuteau, and Place Marguerite de Navarre, an expanded RER concourse, and improved pedestrian circulation.
+Construction began in 2010 on the gardens, Forum, and station.
+The canopy over the Forum was inaugurated in April 2016; construction finished in 2018.